Andrew G. McBride

-Andrew Gerald McBride Jr. (June 26, 1960 – April 29, 2022) was an American lawyer who served as the Assistant United States Attorney for the Eastern District of Virginia.
+Andrew Gerald McBride Jr. (June 26, 1960 – April 29, 2022) was an American lawyer who served as the assistant United States attorney for the Eastern District of Virginia from 1992 to 2000.

 Early life and education

-Andrew Gerald McBride Jr. was born on June 26, 1960, to Andrew Gerald and Patricia McBride in Paterson, New Jersey.
+McBride was born on June 26, 1960, to Andrew Gerald and Patricia McBride in Paterson, New Jersey.
 He grew up in Glen Rock.
-He played football for Bergen Catholic High School in Oradell, New Jersey, and was a National Merit Scholarship Program semi-finalist.
+He played football for Bergen Catholic High School in Oradell, New Jersey, and was a National Merit Scholarship Program semi-finalist in high school.

-In 1982, McBride earned his bachelor's degree, magna cum laude, from the College of the Holy Cross with membership in Phi Beta Kappa.
-In 1987, he earned his Juris Doctor with distinction from Stanford Law School, where he was a member of the Order of the Coif.
+After high school, McBride graduated from the College of the Holy Cross with a Bachelor of Arts, magna cum laude, in political science in 1982.
+He then was awarded a Rotary Scholarship to study in Paris, France, and Rabat, Morocco.
+Afterwards he earned his Juris Doctor (J.D.) in 1987 with high honors from Stanford Law School, where he graduated second in his class and was a member of the Order of the Coif.